merliot/hub/README.md

 Set user and password for HTTP Basic Authentication on the hub.
 The user will be prompted for user/password when browsing to the hub.
 These values (if set) are automatically passed down to the device when deployed, and the device connects to the hub using these creditials.

-**WIFI_SSID, WIFI_PASSPHRASE** (device)
+**WIFI_SSIDS, WIFI_PASSPHRASES** (device)

-Set Wifi SSID and passphrase for Wifi-enabled devices built with TinyGo.
-If mulitple SSID/passphrases are needed, use env vars WIFI_SSID_x and WIFI_SSID_PASSPHRASE_x, where x is 0-9.
+Set Wifi SSID(s) and passphrase(s) for Wifi-enabled devices built with TinyGo.
+These are matched comma-delimited lists.
+For each SSID, there should be a matching passphrase.
+For example:

+- WIFI_SSIDS="test,backup"
+- PASSPHRASES="testtest,ihavenoplan"

+So testtest goes with SSID test, and ihavenoplan goes with SSID backup.

 ## Hub Memory Requirements

-Outside of deploying devices, the hub consumes little memory (or CPU) and can run on Linux machines with a minimum of 256M and 2G disk space.
-Of course, a resource-hungry device may want more, but most are effectively idle.
-To deploy devices, the hub needs more memory.
-To deploy to targets built with Go, the minimum is 512M.
-To deploy to targets build with TinyGo, the minimum is 2G RAM.
+The hub consumes little memory (or CPU) and can run on a Linux machine with a minimum of 256M and 2G disk space.

 ## Building New Devices